OpenEvalProject/evals/manuscripts/elife-22054/v1/manuscript.md

 One discrete class of algal changes entails modifications to nitrogen and phosphorous transporters (Supplementary file 6), which are likely attributed to relatively high concentrations of intracellular nutrients compared to the egg-capsule microenvironment (Brodman et al., 2003; Carrino-Kyker and Swanson, 2007; Horowitz et al., 1979; Burt et al., 1976; Vastag et al., 2011; Goff and Stein, 1978).
 Transcriptional responses, closely matching those seen in our DE analysis, were initiated by mimicking intracellular concentrations of phosphate or glutamine in cultured algal stocks.
 The algal down regulation of inorganic nitrogen transporters in response to glutamine suggests that the algal endosymbiont is using host glutamine as a nitrogen source.
 This scenario is supported by the use of glutamine as a sole nitrogen source in other related green algal taxa (Neilson and Larsson, 1980).
 The changes in transporter expression indicate that metabolite concentration differences in an algal cell’s microenvironment can account for potentially all of the observed transcriptional differences in the DE analysis.
 This not only validates our dual-RNA-seq experimental design but suggests mechanisms of niche-dependent transcriptional regulation consistent with other green algae (Fan et al., 2016), and the potential acquisition of host-derived glutamine for intracellular algal metabolism.

-## Expression differences in salamander cells with algal endosymbionts
+### Expression differences in salamander cells with algal endosymbionts

 There are interesting parallels to both parasitic infections and other known facultative endosymbioses in the salamander transcripts expressed.
 These include innate immune responses, nutrient sensing, cell motility and apoptosis/survival.
 The changes in transcript expression reveal a unique cytosolic relationship between these salamander cells and their algal endosymbionts.

-## Transposable elements
+### Transposable elements

 There are a remarkable number of transposable elements that are differentially expressed between salamander cells with and without algal endosymbionts (Supplementary file 7).
 Their differential expression may be controlled by the transcriptional regulation of nearby co-regulated genes (Batut et al., 2013).
 We posit that the observed differential regulation of transposable elements in this study is a function of A. maculatum’s extraordinarily large genome (at around 31 Gb, which is approximately ten times the size of the human genome) (Licht and Lowcock, 1991).
 This large size is likely attributable to a large number of mobile elements in the salamander genome (Keinath et al., 2015), which may share regulatory regions with protein coding genes (Batut et al., 2013).
 With a few exceptions, the genes annotated as transposable elements have few detectable RNA transcripts (median counts per million of 1.54 and 0.88 for genes with increased or decreased expression in salamander plus endosymbiont samples, respectively) compared to other, non-transposon, differentially expressed genes (median counts per million of 10.34 and 14.82, respectively).
 Of the 69 genes with sequence homology to known transposable elements, 32 (46%) have homologs in A. mexicanum transcriptomes (Voss, 2016Voss, 2016; Stewart et al., 2013; Wu et al., 2013).
 The transposable elements are largely (68%) long interspersed nuclear elements (LINE retrotransposons), which are typically associated with genome expansions in eukaryotes (Kidwell, 2002).
 Other differentially expressed transposable elements are PLE retrotransposons (6%), LTR retrotransposons (11%), DIRS retrotransposons (6%), and DNA transposons (3%).

-## Apoptosis and cell survival
+### Apoptosis and cell survival

-Intracellular invasion by a foreign microbe can lead to apoptosis in animal cells (e.g. salmonella [
+Intracellular invasion by a foreign microbe can lead to apoptosis in animal cells (e.g. salmonella [Monack et al., 1996; Kim et al., 1998] or malaria [Kakani et al., 2016]).
+However, the salamander cells with algal endosymbionts did not show any clear transcriptional signs of apoptosis.
+The one gene whose primary functional role may be in apoptosis is the salamander transcript (Bcl2-like protein 14, BCL2L14) with higher expression in salamander cells with algal endosymbionts, which contains BCL-2 homology (BH) domains BH3 and BH2 (Figure 5).
+Nonetheless, BCL2L14 has been explicitly shown to not be involved in pro-apoptotic regulation (Giam et al., 2012).
+Other genes with higher expression in salamander cells with algal endosymbionts (e.g. olfactomedin-4, OLFM4; TNFAIP3-interacting protein 1, TNIP1; serine/threonine protein kinase 1, SGK1) have demonstrated anti-apoptotoic functions in other animals (Liu and Rodgers, 2016; Ramirez et al., 2012; Lang et al., 2010).
+In the lab, intra-tissue, and potentially intracellular, algal cells are detected for prolonged periods during development and post hatching in salamander larvae up to Stage-46, and algal DNA was detected in adult tissues (Kerney et al., 2011).
+Eventually, the number of detectable algal cells within the larvae decreases (Kerney et al., 2011).
+This may coincide with the development of the salamander’s adaptive immune system, or it could be that the alga stops producing chlorophyll, but are nonetheless maintained within the embryo.
+There are seven transcripts (e.g. SGK1; GDNF receptor alpha-4, GFRA4; thymosin beta 4, TMSB4) (Supplementary file 8) with higher expression in salamander cells with algal symbionts that are linked to cell survival in different physiological contexts including cancer cell survival and proliferation, and neuronal survival during development (Lang et al., 2010; Enokido et al., 1998; Bock-Marquette et al., 2004).
+Genes from this category may contribute to building a novel network of gene regulation used to maintain these endosymbionts.

 ![Figure 5.](https://cdn.elifesciences.org/articles/22054/elife-22054-fig5-v1.jpg)

-**Figure 5.:** A. maculatum BCL2L14 protein has both a BH3 and BH2 domain.A multiple alignment of the A. maculatum BCL2L14 protein sequence with other organisms reveals a conserved BH3 and BH2 domains (boxed).DOI: http://dx.doi.org/10.7554/eLife.22054.024
+**Figure 5.:** A multiple alignment of the A. maculatum BCL2L14 protein sequence with other organisms reveals a conserved BH3 and BH2 domains (boxed).

-## The salamander immune response
+### The salamander immune response

 Our data reveals a limited immune response of embryonic cells with algal endosymbionts (Supplementary file 9).
 The salamander immune response can largely be categorized as an innate immune response, but it also includes components of an adaptive response (e.g., interleukin 7, IL7) that precedes the developmental formation of an adaptive immune system (Charlemagne and Tournefier, 1998).
 Amphibian immunology has, for the most part, been considered a physiological process of larvae and adults (Savage et al., 2014).
 There are no prior transcriptional datasets on embryonic immune responses, although there is a growing interest in amphibian embryo-microbial interactions (Gomez-Mestre et al., 2006).
 Therefore, our study fills a gap pending the availability of comparative data from embryonic pathogens such as the oomycete Saprolegnia (Petrisko et al., 2008).